 Equity and Inclusion Plan Progress Report: The first 5 years

 Find out more about our first five years from 2017 to 2022 in this work, our goals, accountability, lessons learned, unexpected progress, and where we’re going from here in our progress report linked here.

 What have we been up to lately?

-We’ve had the chance to do a lot of external workshops and trainings and also help each other do internal work and learning as well.
+We’ve had the chance to participate in many external workshops and trainings and help each other do internal work and learning as well.
 We’ve turned to the leadership of marginalized groups in collaborative project development, and are continually learning and deepening our partnerships over time.
 At the board and staff level, we’ve been taking a close look at our policies and practices and restructuring them to be more equitable from recruitment for hiring to how we hold relationships with each other.